 Take a trip to historic Georgetown, South Carolina, since 1731 one of the oldest cities in the Carolinas.
 Enjoy evening ghost tours of historic Front Street, and the shops and restaurants too!

-This national Historic Landmark was once a rice plantation and this stately home is South Carolina history before your very eyes.
+This National Historic Landmark was once a rice plantation and this stately home in South Carolina history before your very eyes.
 Hopsewee is located in Georgetown County, south of Myrtle Beach.

 This beautiful 16,000-acre wildlife refuge was once part of 14 former plantations and was once the winter residence of Wall Street millionaire Bernard Baruch.